rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 +  Public SSL certificates are issued by Certificate Authorities (CA)
 +  Comodo, Symantec, GoDaddy, GlobalSign, Digicert, Letsencrypt, etc…
 +  SSL certificates have an expiration date (you set) and must be renewed

+#### Load Balancer -SSL Certificates
+1. X.509 Certificate Usage:

++ Load balancers use X.509 certificates (SSL/TLS server certificates) to secure connections between clients and the load balancer.

+2. Certificate Management using ACM:

++ AWS Certificate Manager (ACM) provides a convenient way to manage SSL/TLS certificates for use with AWS services, including Load Balancers.

+3. Custom Certificates:

++ Users have the option to upload their own SSL/TLS certificates if they choose not to use ACM.

+4. HTTPS Listener:

++ When configuring HTTPS listeners on a load balancer, a default certificate must be specified.
++ Additionally, users have the option to add multiple certificates to support multiple domains, enhancing flexibility in handling different domains or subdomains.

+5. Server Name Indication (SNI):

++ Clients can utilize Server Name Indication (SNI) to specify the hostname they are attempting to reach.
+This allows for the use of multiple SSL certificates on the same IP address, facilitating hosting of multiple SSL-enabled websites on a single server instance.

+6. Security Policy:

++ Load balancers offer the ability to specify a security policy to support older versions of SSL/TLS for legacy clients.
+This allows users to configure the security policy according to their specific requirements, ensuring compatibility with older client systems while maintaining security standards.